MonkoftheFunk/Job-Post/README.md

 ### TODO
 - Build a simple CRUD backend to the dashboard
-- Connect mongo to laravel and add new models
+- Connect MongoDB to Laravel and add new models
 - Use observers to store data to mongo for frontend
 - Build GO server project
 - Add GO frontend endpoints